-• Methylmethacrylate (stabilized with hydroquinone) 18.424 grams ٠ N,N-dimethyl-p-toluidine 0.376 grams
+• Methylmethacrylate (stabilized with hydroquinone) 18.424 grams • N,N-dimethyl-p-toluidine 0.376 grams

 The liquid monomer is sterile filtered.
+The interior of the monomer pouch is sterilized by exposure to gamma radiation.
 The exterior of the pouch containing the liquid is sterilized with vaporous hydrogen peroxide.
 The powder is sterilized with ethylene oxide.
-The gas permeable packets containing the powder are sterilized with ethylene oxide.
+The gas-permeable packets containing the powder are sterilized with ethylene oxide.